 The hard work of blocking your crochet projects pays off when you see the finished results.
 Neat, clean edges, and your beautiful stitches shine with that extra time and care.

-These pins keep everything in place while you ease your crochet into shape and to the right dimensions.
+These pins keep everything in place on blocking mats, while you ease your crochet into shape and to the right dimensions.

 Also known as knitting blocking pins, they come in several varieties.